Tanz0rz/haxe-fmod/README.md

 **FMOD Studio project structure**:

-This structure is only required if you plan to utilize the [code generation script](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) to sync your FMOD Studio project with your game code (highly recommended)
+If you would like to utilize the [code generation script](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) to sync your FMOD Studio project with your game code (highly recommended), use the following structure:

 - Songs should be placed inside a folder titled "Music" in your FMOD Studio project
 - Sound effects should be placed inside a folder titled "SFX" in your FMOD Studio project